There are some skills that you see pictures of, and think, “That defies the laws of physics–must be photoshopped.”

 The hand positioning with the back lever can be a bit tricky, but the two primary options–underhand or overhand grip–are both perfectly fine.
 It’s just a matter of what you want to emphasize.

 In the overhand grip, the palms are facing forward when you grip the rings, and the emphasis will be on the biceps and elbows.
 With the underhand grip, the palms will be facing back when you grip the rings, and the stress is less on the biceps and more on the shoulder.

 Choose the hand position you feel more comfortable with, and work on improving your strength there.
-Then if you’d like to change, build back up again with the different hand position.
+Then, if you’d like a change, build your skills back up again with the other hand position.

-Being able to perform the front and back levers clearly demonstrates a very good level of strength and skill.
+Being able to perform the front and back levers clearly demonstrates a high level of strength and control.

 At GMB, we don’t think it’s necessarily the skill itself that matters.
 Rather, we’re after a mindful awareness of the journey toward it.
-The front and back levers are good examples of moves that require you to pay close attention to how you are moving, in order to fully develop the skills.
+The front and back levers are good examples of skills that require you to pay close attention to how you are moving, in order to fully develop the abilities you need.

-With the progressions suggested in this post, you can make adjustments based on your body’s abilities, by changing leverages to gradually increase or decrease resistance as needed.
+With the progressions suggested in this article, you can make adjustments based on your body’s abilities, by changing leverages to gradually increase or decrease resistance as needed.

 Our Rings One course is a good place to start if you want to build up your lever skills within the context of a fully developed rings program.
 Working on your levers in this context will help you learn the skills faster, by building up the attributes you need for success on the rings.